mustafadakhel/Flutter-Chore/example/README.md

-# sample
+# example

-A sample app for the flutter chore package
+An example app for the flutter chore package

 ## Getting Started